Container Management

 • Delete the profile from the organization if needed.

-An additional tab shows users associated with this Container Profile.
+An additional tab shows the users associated with this Container Profile.

 ../../../_static/images/orga/containers/orga_container_profiles_users_assigned.png